munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

-Each phase analyzes the program and transforms it to some higher-level representation where the semantics—what the author wants the computer to do—becomes more obvious.
+Each phase analyzes the program and transforms it to some higher-level representation where the semantics -- what the author wants the computer to do -- becomes more obvious.
 Eventually we reach the peak, the point where our implementation understands all it needs to about the user's program and knows what it needs to do to be able to execute it.